List of Underworld characters: Dr. Jacob Lane

-Dr. Jacob Lane is a ruthless and amoral Lycan.
-He betrays his own pack and reveals the existences of both vampire and lycan races so he can covertly experiment on both in order to create a new and powerful Lycan race by heading the research company Antigen, in hope of domination over human, vampire, and werewolf races.
-Using the blood of the Hybrid Eve, he enhances his own Lycan form, but not to the same degree as his son, Quint.
+Dr. Jacob Lane is a ruthless and amoral Lycan, and the main antagonist of Underworld: Awakening.
+He betrays his own pack and reveals the existences of both vampire and lycan races so he can covertly experiment on both in order to create a new and powerful Lycan race by heading the research company Antigen, in hope of domination over the Human, Vampire, and Werewolf races.
+Using the blood of the Hybrid Eve, he enhances his own Lycan form, but not to the same degree as his son Quint.
 During Selene's attack on Antigen, he battles Detective Sebastian and Eve and is killed when Eve rips out his throat.
 He is portrayed by Stephen Rea.